OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/_index.en.md

 - are defined as post-processing filter passes on simulation results.
 This has a number of undesirable side effects:

   - margin algorithms produce the final simulation results.
-They may produce bogus (physically unrealistic) simulations results
+They may produce physically unrealistic simulations results
-  - because margins are applied after the simulation, the simulation can't adjust to impossible margin values
+  - because margins are applied after the simulation, the simulation can't adjust to impossible margin values.
+Thus the simulation fails instead of giving a "best effort" result.
   - margin algorithms have no choice but to piece together results of different simulations:

     - engineering margins are defined such that their effect has to be entirely contained within their bounds.